otiai10/localstorm/src/Model/README.md

-# chomex.Model
+# Model

-`chomex.Model` is an ORM (Object-Relation Mapper) for `localStorage`, providing simple interfaces like `ActiveRecord`.
+`Model` is an ORM (Object-Relation Mapper) for `localStorage`, providing simple interfaces like `ActiveRecord`.

-> NOTE: `chomex.Model` is NOT the best efficient accessor for `localStorage`, BUT provides the best small and easy way to manage `localStorage` and automatically map the object to your `Model` class.
+> NOTE: `Model` is NOT the best efficient accessor for `localStorage`, BUT provides the best small and easy way to manage `localStorage` and automatically map the object to your `Model` class.

 - Methods
   - [new](#new)